How to tell if your School District Infected by the Broad Virus

 NO communication from schools.
 You hear from your students about fights at schools that don’t get reported correctly.
 You receive conflicting data between the City Police Department and your local school.
 Transparency is the number one culprit.
 Public request for information takes months or are never granted.
 Specific details regarding how money is spent is very vague or they will not give.
 Additional dollars keep being requested from the local government, City/ County Commissioners to make budget and “fix” things.

-Ballooning of personnel at the central office at the same time superintendent makes painful cuts to schools and classrooms.
-Upper management begins to increase and less dollars are spent on actual teachers, staff, and students.
+Ballooning of personnel at the central office.
+At the same time superintendent makes painful cuts to schools, classrooms and building maintenance.
+Upper management begins to increase and less dollars are spent on actual teachers, staff, students and buildings.
 Power is centralized.
 Decision-making is top down.
-The district hires a number of Broad trainee’s, sorority /fraternity, family and co-workers they have worked with in other districts.
+The district hires a number of Broad trainee’s, sorority/fraternity, family and co-workers they have worked with in other districts.
 You have mini superintendents for your Principals.

 Lots of CTE’s, new programs and charter’s.
+Old programs that were successful start to fail and are cancelled with no notice.
+New programs that do not help those that need it the most.
 All wonderful new opportunities are started for the betterment of the students then funding is cut or backers drop out.
-Programs start to fail.
-No longer offering transportation for students all the wonderful perks.
+No longer offering transportation for students or all the wonderful perks.
+Look great on paper for the superintendent and district but in the end also start to fail.

 Buildings are let to fall apart.
 Always blames on lack of money.
 Annual budgets reduce the maintenance portion of the facilities every year.
 Building start falling apart.
 No heat, mold, bad water and electrical… Schools in your district are suddenly closed OR your superintendent will TRY to close.
 Even top-performing schools, alternative schools, schools for the gifted, special needs are inexplicably and suddenly targeted for closure or mergers.

-The Promise Program is still being used and Police are not encouraged to uphold the law.
+The Promise Program is still being used and Police are not allowed to uphold the law.
 They need permission from administration to go onto school grounds and or arrest a student.
-Students are allowed to plead out of punishments.
-(RJP) The perpetrator has more rights than the abused students, teachers and staff.
+Students are allowed to plead out of punishments RJP (Restorative Justice Program).
+The perpetrator has more rights than the abused students, teachers and staff.
 Students have no consequences for bad behavior.
 They are moved around to other schools or are allowed to re-enroll under other names.
 Students are allowed to roam the halls and do as they please.
-Many are labeled with a form of a disability, so consequences do not apply to them.
+Many are labeled with a form of a disability, so consequences and the laws do not apply to them.

 Safety and students welfare are NOT a priority.
 Programs are adopted but never implemented.
 Equipment for such things as ID’s, bus tracking, cameras, panic button are purchased but are not used in all schools.
 Many schools get the hardware but never implemented due to a lack of funding.
 SRO’s are not wanted in the schools as they scare the students and the students have rights.
 No drug K-9’s are allowed for the same reasons.
 Locked bathroom doors, drugs and gangs begin to be a huge issue.

-Repetition of the phrases “the achievement gap” and “closing the achievement gap” in district documents and public statements.
-Repeated use of the term’s “excellence” and “best practices” and “data-driven decisions.”
+Repetition of the phrases and word. “the achievement gap” and “closing the achievement gap” in district documents and public statements.
+Repeated use of the term’s "equity", "equality", "white privilege", “excellence” and “best practices” and “data-driven decisions.”

 Local autonomy of schools is taken away.
 Principals are treated like pawns by the superintendent, relocated, rewarded and punished at will.
 Culture of fear of reprisal develops in which teachers, principals, staff, even parents feel afraid to speak up against the policies of the district or the superintendent.
 Teachers are no longer referred to as people, educators, colleagues, staff, or even “human resources,” but as “human capital.”
 The district leadership declares that the single most significant problem in the district is suddenly: teachers!
 Teachers are no longer expected to be creative, passionate, inspired, but merely “effective”.
 All must have continued training.
 Teachers, Staff and Bus drivers do not get raises.
 Even if the State says to.
 The end goal is to get qualified workers to leave.
 Teach for America, Inc., novices are suddenly brought into the district, despite no shortage of fully qualified teachers.
 Teachers and Principals start being moved from schools that are doing well for questionable reasons.
 Forced into positions they are not comfortable with.
 Others put in and schools fall apart.
 Teachers and staff have no “real” representation.
 The Group that should be standing up for them is actually on the Superintendents pay roll and supports their agenda.
 Teachers, Administrators, staff, Bus Drivers, students all start leaving.